Kepler-26e

 Kepler-26e is an exoplanet orbiting the star Kepler-26, located in the constellation Lyra.
 It was discovered by the Kepler telescope in February 2014.
 It orbits its parent star at only 0.220 astronomical units and completes an orbit once every 46.8 days.
-It is potentially habitable.
+It is located within the star's habitable zone.
+The Habitable Worlds Catalog issued by the Planetary Habitability Laboratory classes the planet as a warm superterran near the inner edge of the optimistic habitable zone, with an equilibrium temperature of 262 K. The planet is likely tidally locked due to its proximity to the star.